aryamanmajumdar/Lab_Candidate_Assignment_TU/README.md

 The code does assume that subject IDs are numeric and ordinal.
 This is the only 'trickish' thing I did in the code.
 In the case that this ordinality doesn't hold, the code can be easily modified a bit to make it more general.

+I also indulged in a bit of bad practice in a few places, like not initializing matrices before entering loops.
+Not a problem in this case, but best to keep it in mind if we need to modify this specific code in the future!